Washington hopes Kendall Fuller can return vs. Browns, bring stability to secondary

 “Troy didn’t play as well as he was capable, and a lot of guys didn’t play as well as they were capable last week,” Rivera said.
 “But Troy is a smart football player who is a savvy guy that understands.
 Now, there are some things that go sometimes in a game that may shade a guy’s approach, but I will tell you this much: He didn’t play as bad as people think he did.
 There were a couple of plays that happened that, thank goodness Troy was there to make the tackle.
 Because for the most part, a lot of people don’t know what happened on that play.
 Everybody wants to point at the wrong person without knowing.”

 Fuller was not listed on Washington’s injury report Wednesday, but Rivera warned that the true gauge of a player’s availability after an injury is the day after.
-How Fuller feels Thursday will may dictate his practice time for the rest of the week and ultimately his game status Sunday at Cleveland.
+How Fuller feels Thursday may dictate his practice time for the rest of the week and ultimately his game status Sunday at Cleveland.

 When he does return, the list of questions about Washington’s secondary may only grow.
 But Rivera is hopeful Fuller will improve a young team that is still finding its way.